davidhfrankelcodes/chatbot/README.md

 # Chatbot Project

-This is the 'Chatbot' project repository by [David Frankel](https://github.com/davidhfrankelcodes).
-This repository has one main commit and several files and directories.
-The project is primarily written in Python (73.7%), with some HTML (23.5%), and Dockerfile (2.8%).
+This is my chatbot made in django.
+It is a work in progress.

 ## Project Structure